Notice

 The smaller wound is more stable and less likely to break open from trauma.

-Because the wound is smaller and requires fewer sutures, there is very little postoperative astigmatism.
+Because the wound is smaller and requires fewer sutures, there is very little risk of astigmatism.

 DSEK is not for everyone.
 Some patients with corneal scarring or other conditions may not be able to have DSEK.